robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 Feel free to see the effect of this change by clicking the browser's *refresh* button.

+## Defining the Form Fields in the New Person Card

 The form fields we need are also defined within this *detail* object, via an array named *fields*.
 Edit it again so that the *detail* object looks like this: